 Is it easy to get around Boston in a car?

 Getting around Boston in a car can be challenging due to heavy traffic and limited parking options.
-Additionally, the city’s narrow streets and one-way roads can confuse drivers unfamiliar with the area.
+The city’s narrow streets and one-way roads can confuse unfamiliar drivers.
 Having a car can also provide flexibility and convenience for traveling to destinations outside of the city center.